hmc-cs111-fall2015/project/documents/final.md

 ##Evaluation

 The language is pretty "DSL-y".
-The syntax is somewhat similar to other GPLs - such as python, for instance - but the keywords and layout of the files are fairly domain-specific.
+The syntax is somewhat similar to other GPLs - such as Python ot Java, for instance - but the keywords and layout of the files are fairly domain-specific.

+One of the things I'm pleased with is how I arranged the tiles to be filled in such that multiple areas that overlap will not look like they dont fit together.
+While this may mean some tiles are repeatedly drawn over each other, and is somewhat less efficient than checking to see if a certain tile was already there, it improves the user experience by letting them create complex map pieces in chunks rather than all at once.

+Another good thing about the language is how clean and easy to read and write the map files are, which is what I wanted out of them.
+The bit of sorting I do also makes it easy to interact with the language - for instance, users don't have to move around chunks of code to change the layer ordering; instead, they can just swap numbers.
+Finally, the error checking isn't completely comprehensive, but it captures quite a few use cases and overall I'm happy with it.

 One potential problem with the language is that, as it is now, it's not very extensible.

-One of the things I'm pleased with is how I arranged the tiles to be filled in such that multiple areas that overlap will not look like they dont fit together.
-While this may mean some tiles are repeatedly drawn over each other, and is somewhat less efficient than checking to see if a certain tile was already there, it improves the user experience --
+The parser would have to be heavily altered or rewritten to change the layout of the map files.
+However, Instrs are a class of their own, so more instructions could be added.
+Also, new pieces could be added in, say, before the map and after the tile definitions.
+For instance, something that didn't get implemented is tile sets, which would be defined as multiple tiles that are used as one large grouped tile.
+Other features that are missing are the ability to draw smooth curves, changing the map orientation for fill commands, and borders for base tiles.

+The current implementation is quick and pretty easy to use, without much overhead.
+However, writing a huge list of points can be tedious, and it can be hard to keep track of where a specific point is.
+There are some fixes to the problem, but in all the language would function much better with a GUI.

+I was able to follow my evaluation plan, for the most part.
+I ended up not using the image processing library I found and instead was able to use a Java IP library instead; since the operations I used were simple, this was much easier to do, although I did manage to find out how to use Eclipse include an external library downloaded from Github.

+There were also a few changes to the parser; for one, the error handling code is a bit different than it was in the piconot assignment.
+Also, I switched out `rword`s for just putting the words in quotation marks.
+This solved a huge issue I had, which was trying to read in the `=`.
+I also ended up not figuring out how to read in any `"`, which probably had an easy solution, but I prioritized other functionality over solving this.

+In the end, parsing was the biggest issue; the semantics worked pretty well, and I found the library features I needed to.
+Once the parsing was solved, progress went fairly smoothly, though I unfortunately ran out of time.
+I also didn't manage to get sbt to play nice with the code, so it only runs in Eclipse.

+In all, I'd call this project a success.